openeuropa/oe_webtools/modules/oe_webtools_analytics/modules/oe_webtools_analytics_rules/README.md

 -----

 1. Enable the module.
-1. Create a user role "Analytics engineer" and grant it the 'Administer Webtools analytics rules' permission.
+1. Create a user role "Analytics engineer" and grant it the "Administer Webtools Analytics" permission.
 1. Log in as a user with the "Analytics engineer" role.
 1. Manage rules at Administration > Structure > Webtools Analytics rules.